alanjeffares/not-double-descent/README.md

 ```

 **RFF Regression**

-For a given `<dataset>` (MNIST, CIFAR-10, or SVHN) the RFF experiements can be run using the following command.
+For a given `<dataset>` (MNIST, CIFAR-10, or SVHN) the RFF experiments can be run using the following command.
 ```
 python src/RFF_linear_regression/main.py --dataset <dataset>
 ```